arnbme/nyckelharpa/README.md

 # Nyckelharpa
 ![image nyckelharpa](images/nyckelharpa.jpg)<br />
 **The buttons and levers controlling Hubitat Elevation's, Home Security Monitor's strings.**
-(This document is a work in progress, nothing beyond the beginning of section 4 is meaningful)
 ## Table of Contents
 [&ensp;1.
 Purpose](#purpose)<br />
 [&ensp;2.
 Features](#features)<br />